Supplemental Security Income (SSI)

 If an individual has a spouse who has been receiving Social Security and dies, the surviving spouse might be eligible for some benefits based on the deceased’s record proving that:

 The amount differs based on a few factors.
-It will depend on the deceased workers work history and the age of the surviving spouse.
-The surviving spouse can only get 100% of the deceased workers benefits if they meet the criteria listed above and wait until his or her full retirement age to collect.
+It will depend on the deceased worker’s work history and the age of the surviving spouse.
+The surviving spouse can only get 100% of the deceased worker's benefits if they meet the criteria listed above and wait until their full retirement age to collect.
 If they decide to take it earlier, the benefits will be permanently reduced.
 The amount of the deduction depends on the age of the surviving spouse.
 The earlier the surviving spouse collects benefits, the more the reduction will be.